gromacs/gromacs/docs/user-guide/environment-variables.rst

         kernels from previous runs.
 Currently, caching is always disabled, until we solve concurrency issues.

+``GMX_OCL_GENCACHE``
+        Enable OpenCL binary caching.
+Only intended to be used for development and (expert) testing as neither concurrency nor cache invalidation is implemented safely!

 ``GMX_OCL_NOFASTGEN``
         If set, generate and compile all algorithm flavors, otherwise only the flavor required for the simulation is generated and